Brain Haze Courtesy of PMS

 -Listen to music that you feel an emotional connection to which will also result in an endorphin flush.

-At the end of the day we can take control of our bodies and how we feel no matter what time of the month it is.
+At the end of the day (and menstrual cycle) I find it comforting to know that we can take control of our bodies and how we feel no matter what time of the month it is.